Simultaneous Speech Extraction for Multiple Target Speakers under the Meeting Scenarios: Abstract

 \section{Abstract}

-Recently, the target speech separation or extraction techniques under the meeting scenario have become a hot research trend.
-We propose a speaker diarization aware multiple target speech separation system (SD-MTSS) to simultaneously extract the voice of each speaker from the mixed speech, rather than requiring a succession of independent processes as presented in previous solutions.
-SD-MTSS consists of a speaker diarization (SD) module and a multiple target speech separation (MTSS) module.
-The former one infers the target speaker voice activity detection (TSVAD) states of the mixture, as well as gets different speakers' single-talker audio segments as the reference speech.
-The latter one employs both the mixed audio and reference speech as inputs, and then it generates an estimated mask.
-By exploiting the TSVAD decision and the estimated mask, our SD-MTSS model can extract the speech of each speaker concurrently in a conversion recording without additional enrollment audio in advance.
-Experimental results show that our MTSS model outperforms our baselines with a large margin, achieving 1.38dB SDR, 1.34dB SI-SNR, and 0.13 PESQ improvements over the state-of-the-art SpEx+ baseline on the WSJ0-2mix-extr dataset, respectively.
-The SD-MTSS system makes a significant improvement than the baseline on the Alimeeting dataset as well.
+The common target speech separation directly estimate the target source, ignoring the interrelationship between different speakers at each frame.
+We propose a multiple-target speech separation model (MTSS) to simultaneously extract each speaker's voice from the mixed speech rather than just optimally estimating the target source.
+Moreover, we propose a speaker diarization (SD) aware MTSS system (SD-MTSS), which consists of a SD module and MTSS module.
+By exploiting the TSVAD decision and the estimated mask, our SD-MTSS model can extract the speech signal of each speaker concurrently in a conversational recording without additional enrollment audio in advance.
+Experimental results show that our MTSS model achieves 1.38dB SDR, 1.34dB SI-SDR, and 0.13 PESQ improvements over the baseline on the WSJ0-2mix-extr dataset, respectively.
+The SD-MTSS system makes 19.2\% relative speaker dependent character error rate (CER) reduction on the Alimeeting dataset.